Eridu: Topography

+In the early 1990s a dyke was constructed around Mounds 1-5 in preparation for the area being used as a reservoir.
+This defines the "Eridu Archaeological Area".

+History of exploration

 The site was initially excavated by John George Taylor, the British Vice-counsel at Basra, in 1855.
 Among the finds were inscribed bricks enabling the identification of the site as Eridu.
-Excavation on the main tell next occurred by R. Campbell Thompson from April 10 until May 8 in 1918, and H. R. Hall from April 21 until May 8 in 1919, who also conducted a survey in the area around the tell.
+Excavation on the main tell next occurred by R. Campbell Thompson from April 10 until May 8, 1918, and H. R. Hall from April 21 until May 8, 1919, who also conducted a survey in the area around the tell.
 An interesting find by Hall was a piece of manufactured blue glass which he dated to c.
 2000 BC.
 The blue color was achieved with cobalt, long before this technique emerged in Egypt.

-This lump of glass is currently dated to the twenty-first century BC or even earlier, and is considered as perhaps the earliest such glass object in the world in the History of glass.
+This lump of glass is currently dated to the 21st century BC or even earlier, and is considered as perhaps the earliest such glass object in the world in the History of glass.
 It was produced during the Akkadian Empire or the early Ur III period.